Eglinton Castle: White or Chillingham Cattle

 In 1759 the Earl of Eglinton formed a herd of the ancient breed of White or Chillingham Cattle at Ardrossan, probably using stock from the Cadzow herd.
 The numbers dropped and in 1820 the remaining animals were dispersed.
 All the animals in this herd were hornless.

 The Garden or Easter Chambers

 After the destruction of the main buildings at Kilwinning Abbey the Garden or Easter Chambers within the boundary walls of the old abbey, previously the dwelling of the abbot were used by the new owners, the Earls of Eglinton, as a dower house and family dwelling.
 Lady Mary Montgomerie lived here after the death of her husband in the 17th century and her son may have remained here until he succeeded to the Earldom.
 The building, which stood to the south of the abbey, was eventually demolished in 1784 and the stones used in building projects at the castle, particularly the stable offices.
-The 1691 Hearth Tax records show that this substantial building had 15 hearths.
+The 1691 Hearth Tax records suggest that this substantial building had 15 hearths.